Saelyria/Braid/Documentation/HowItWorks.md

 # How Tableau Works

-*Shameless foreword - this document is as much for myself to remember how everything works as for contributors.*

 Hey!
 Whether you're looking to contribute or just want to know how Tableau works under the hood, this file's the right place to start.
 I like to think the code is easy enough to understand on its own, but I'm sure there's a bunch of stuff there that's a little mucky.
 Diving into this code is also a dive into some pretty tricky stuff about Swift's generics system, so if you're not already familiar with stuff like the `associatedtype`